-The trading restrictions apply to the following "Restricted Persons":
+The additional trading restrictions apply to the following "Restricted Persons":

-- All directors of the Company, - The Chief Executive and all subsidiary Chief Executives/General Managers, - Company management, - Trusts and companies controlled by such persons; and - Anyone else either notified by the Group Financial Controller or that has authority and responsibility for planning, directing and controlling the activities of the Company, whether directly or indirectly.
+- All directors of the Company; - All employees and contractors of the Company; - The Chief Executive and all subsidiary Chief Executives/General Managers; - Company management; - Trusts and companies controlled by such persons; and - Anyone else either notified by the Group Chief Financial Officer or that has authority and responsibility for planning, directing and controlling the activities of the Company, whether directly or indirectly.

 Persons covered by these additional restrictions are called "Restricted Persons".
-Employees and directors will be considered responsible for the actions of trusts and companies controlled by them.
+Restricted Persons will be considered responsible for the actions of trusts and companies controlled by them.
 In this respect, "control" is not to be construed in a technical way but by looking at how decisions are made in practice.